Next: , Previous: Defining New Units, Up: Defining Your Own Units

 This gives a rule for converting ‘x’ in the units ‘tempF’ to linear units of absolute temperature, which makes it possible to convert from tempF to other units.

-In order to make conversions to Fahrenheit possible, you must give a rule for the inverse conversions.
+To enable conversions to Fahrenheit, you must give a rule for the inverse conversions.
 The inverse will be ‘x(tempF)’ and its definition appears after a ‘;’ character.
 In our example, the inverse is

 x(tempF) = (tempF+(-stdtemp))/degF + 32

 This inverse definition takes an absolute temperature as its argument and converts it to the Fahrenheit temperature.
-The inverse can be omitted by leaving out the ‘;’ character, but then conversions to the unit will be impossible.
-If the inverse is omitted then the --check option will display a warning.
-It is up to you to calculate and enter the correct inverse function to obtain proper conversions.
-The --check option tests the inverse at one point and prints an error if it is not valid there, but this is not a guarantee that your inverse is correct.
+The inverse can be omitted by leaving out the ‘;’ character and the inverse definition, but then conversions to the unit will not be possible.
+If the inverse definition is omitted, the --check option will display a warning.
+It is up to you to calculate and enter the correct inverse function to obtain proper conversions; the --check option tests the inverse at one point and prints an error if it is not valid there, but this is not a guarantee that your inverse is correct.

-You may define a function whose range and domain do not cover all of the real numbers.
-In this case units can handle errors better if you specify an appropriate range and domain.
-You specify the range and domain as shown below.
+Some definitions may not be valid for all real numbers.
+In such cases, units can handle errors better if you specify an appropriate domain and range.
+You specify the domain and range as shown below:

 baume(d) units=[1;g/cm^3] domain=[0,130.5] range=[1,10] \